South Carolina betting options are scarce and change does not appear imminent at this time.

 Part (a) above is the key piece of text that frustrates so many attempts at organizing any form of gaming in South Carolina.
 The fact that it says “any game with cards or dice” but doesn’t mention any involvement of money could be interpreted to outlaw even friendly kitchen table games in which the players bet absolutely nothing.

-Thankfully, some state lawmakers are pushing back on these laws and threatening to drop the state’s anti-gambling laws altogether.
+Some state lawmakers have pushed back against these laws and threatened to drop the state’s anti-gambling laws altogether.
 In 2014, the SC Senate voted unanimously to pass a law that would allow retirees to legally play bridge.

-This is a step in the right direction, but it is a very small step indeed.
 In the discussions leading up to the passage of the bill, gambling opponents expressed great concern that the bill would have “unintended consequences” that could potentially open legal loopholes to allow additional forms of gambling.
-Suffice it to say, South Carolina has a long way to go before we ever see online poker or casino games.
+In such an environment, the odds of legalizing online gambling in the near future are slim.

 2016/2017 Gambling Expansion Proposal